a11y-gigachad-org/gigachad-react-rollup-starter/README.md

 ## ❓ What can I use it for?

-To develop React Typescript components that are bundled and served as ES Modules.
+To develop React Typescript components that are bundled as ES Modules.

 ## ⚙️ Getting started